dougEfresh/fireblocks-sdk-rs/docs/WebhooksApi.md

 > models::ResendWebhooksByTransactionIdResponse resend_transaction_webhooks(tx_id, resend_transaction_webhooks_request, idempotency_key)
 Resend webhooks for a transaction by ID

-Resends webhook notifications for a transaction by its unique identifier
+Resends webhook notifications for a transaction by its unique identifier.
+Learn more about Fireblocks Webhooks in the following [guide](https://developers.fireblocks.com/docs/configure-webhooks). </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters